lgraba/PHPAuthentication/README.md

 ## Up Next

 ##### The Tutorial so far: PHP Authentication by Alex Garrett (Codecourse)
-Used composer to install dependencies from packagist.org Set up directory structure, Slim framework, .htaccess for public directory Configuration files
++ Used composer to install dependencies from packagist.org
++ Set up directory structure, Slim framework, .htaccess for public directory
++ Configuration files
-Created and structured database table Users
++ Created and structured database table Users
-Used Eloquent to create first database-model, writing some of our own namespaced classes Set up basic routes and views (home) using Slim and Twig Implemented flash messages for user notifications
++ Used Eloquent to create first database-model, writing some of our own namespaced classes
++ Set up basic routes and views (home) using Slim and Twig
++ Implemented flash messages for user notifications
-Set up a helper called Hash that allows us to hash passwords for security Register route and view
++ Set up a helper called Hash that allows us to hash passwords for security
++ Register route and view
-Used Alex Garrett's Violin validation to validate form entries Logging in the user and some session stuff
++ Used Alex Garrett's Violin validation to validate form entries
++ Logging in the user and some session stuff
-PHPMailer and a couple related classes to send notification emails Email routes and views/templates
++ PHPMailer and a couple related classes to send notification emails
++ Email routes and views/templates
-RandomLib to create random strings for hasing, like in account activation Finished up account activation via email and activate route Created filter middleware in order to protect routes from an authenticated user (Login, Register, Activate) or guest user
++ RandomLib to create random strings for hasing, like in account activation
++ Finished up account activation via email and activate route
++ Created filter middleware in order to protect routes from an authenticated user (Login, Register, Activate) or guest user
++ Created CSRF middleware and implemented it in all existing forms to protect against CSRF attacks

 ##### Next Section:
-CSRF protection
 Logging Out

 ##### Todo: A few things I've thought about doing so far